|

 is retired from radio in Madison, IN but continues his lifelong

 interest in the industry.
-He is vice president of the Indiana
+He was vice president of the Indiana

 Historical Radio Society and a frequent contributor to early